MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/xbox-data/index.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

-The Xbox Data Add On is designed to provide developers with near-real-time analytics from products available on the Windows Store and Xbox Live services.
-Any Xbox or Windows store title, whether existing or new, can enable this add on to start receiving data to their PlayFab Insights warehouse.
+The Xbox Data-Add On has been created to provide developers with near-real-time analytics from products that are available on the Windows Store, and on Xbox Live services.

+Any Xbox or Windows store title - whether existing or new - can enable this add-on to start receiving data to their PlayFab Insights warehouse.
 This feature does not require adoption of the PlayFab SDK.

 To get started, please visit the [quickstart guide](quickstart.md).